Maggot Brain: Title and packaging

 Reportedly, "Maggot Brain" was the nickname of Hazel.
 Other sources say the title is a reference to band leader George Clinton finding his brother Robert's "decomposed dead body, skull cracked, in an apartment in Newark, New Jersey."

 The cover artwork depicts a screaming black woman's head coming out of the earth; it was photographed by Joel Brodsky and features model Barbara Cheeseborough.
-The album's liner notes are a polemic on fear provided by the Process Church of the Final Judgment.
+The album's liner notes are a polemic on fear provided by the Process Church of the Final Judgement.
 According to author Rickey Vincent, the organization's alleged association with the Manson Family, along with the album's foreboding themes and striking artwork, lent Funkadelic the image of a "death-worshipping black rock band."

 Commercial performance and aftermath

 Westbound Records released Maggot Brain in July 1971.
 It peaked at number 108 on the Billboard 200 and reached the top 20 of the Billboard R&B album charts, but did not reach the UK Albums Chart.

 After the album was released, Funkadelic effectively disbanded.
 Drummer Tiki Fulwood was fired due to drug use; guitarist Tawl Ross reportedly had a traumatic drug experience after getting into an "acid eating contest, then snorting some raw speed, before completely flipping out", and did not perform with the group again; and bassist Billy Nelson quit over a money dispute with Clinton.
 Subsequently, only Clinton, Hazel, and keyboardist Bernie Worrell remained from the original Funkadelic lineup.

 A 2005 reissue included three bonus tracks, among them an alternate mix of "Maggot Brain" featuring more of the full band.